If you have searched your name recently and noticed some negative images you are concerned about, you are not alone.

 Basically, a DMCA protects your owned online properties from being stolen.
 This could be content on your website, or images on your social media pages.

 To file a DMCA take-down request, contact us.

-When you are posting any kind of image on Google, remember to assess whether you are ok with the image being online forever.
+When you are posting any kind of picture on Google, remember to assess whether you are ok with the image being shared online forever.

 If you find yourself in a situation where a photo is being used against you, it can be a frustrating process.
 You can either go at it alone or ask for help.

 Contact NewReputation today for a free consultation.
 We have helped brands remove unwanted images from the internet and repair their online reputation.